... seeking simple answers to complex problems, and in the process, disrupting the status quo in technology, art and behavior.

 When it's time to railroad, there will be sailboats...

-My idea was to stack more layers under the larger buildings to support more weight.
+The plan would be to stack more locking layers under the larger buildings to support more weight.
 As building increased, more hex-pads would be lower into position under the keyed structure.
-The top would reflect what was under the water.
+The top would reflect what was under the water in a balance between weight and buoyancy.

-My approach was also to place the island in the doldrums, but to have a backup plan which was to create a "keel" underneath and a "fin" building above using these hex building blocks.
-The theory was to create the dynamic which would allow for VERY slow sailing when needed, maybe even the ability to sail slightly upwind.
+The plan was to place the island in the doldrums, but to have some maneuverability using "keel" of hex-pads underneath and a "fin" of buildings above to act as a rigid sail.
+The theory was to create a dynamic which would allow for VERY slow sailing when needed, maybe even the ability to sail slightly upwind.

 Green Float Design